Thailand Capital Gains Tax Selling and Holding Costs

 “Proceeds derived … which exceeds the costs of the investment.”

-The Thailand Revenue Department has never issued any notification or clarification to help taxpayers understand what the words "proceeds derived" and "the costs of the investment" mean, and as there is no specific provision in the law entitling taxpayers to claim expenses against assessable income under Section 40(4)(g), many think that the assessable income that is subject to tax is simply the difference between the sales price and the purchase cost, with no allowance of any other costs at all.
+The Thailand Revenue Department has never issued any notification or instruction to help taxpayers understand what the words "proceeds derived" and "the costs of the investment" mean, and as there is no specific provision in the law entitling taxpayers to claim expenses against assessable income under Section 40(4)(g), many think that the assessable income that is subject to tax is simply the difference between the sales price and the purchase cost, with no allowance of any other costs at all.

 The words “proceeds derived” and “costs of the investment” mean more than just the sales price and the purchase cost.
 They mean (according to the International Tax Committees of the UN and the OECD):